devskiddlee/inverto-v2/README.md

 If you want to have a feature added, open an issue

+### Currently working on:
+- Player profiles, database and stats

 ### Planned:
 - Wallbang Calculations
 - ~~More Rage features (e.g. auto shoot on vis)~~ ✅